 The Indiana Lemon Law Definition

-The Motor Vehicle Protection Act (Indiana’s Lemon Law) affords protection to consumers who’ve purchased or leased a defective vehicle in the state of Indiana.
-Dealers that fail to fix defects within 4 attempts or 30 days must offer consumers a choice between a refund or a replacement vehicle of comparable value.
+The Indiana Lemon Law, also known as the Motor Vehicle Protection Act, protects consumers like you who purchase or lease a defective vehicle in the state of Indiana.
+Dealers that fail to fix defects within 4 attempts or 30 days must offer up a choice between a refund or a replacement vehicle of comparable value.

 If you’ve purchased a lemon, Krohn & Moss, Ltd.® Consumer Law Center makes it easy to collect what you’re owed.
-Keep reading to learn more about the Lemon Law in Indiana and how we can help.
-Or call us at (800) 875-3666 for a FREE case review.
+Don’t wait to find out how much your lemon is worth—call us at (866) 989-3314 for a FREE case review!

 Vehicles Covered